jedypod/JP2499/2499_DRT/Readme.md

 it helps with sensor that clip early at high exposures.

 The rest of the operations are a sigmoid, and a final purity matrix, this matrix will re-introduce some negative values aswell as above 1, an extra gamut mapping helps to prevent emissive looking values for objects that shouldn't be emissive and clipping at the display level

+Non of the sample images were original taken by me, I found many images freely available as RAW files from cameras of all vendors.
+Sony, Canon, Leica, Fuji, and Nikon.